 Using the Public API

-The scripts also has a bunch of Public Methods that can be called from other scripts.
+The script also has a bunch of Public Methods that can be called from other scripts.
 These will primarily be used to animate the camera to a new position.
-This animation of the camera might be a result of a cutscene starting, or a special event in your game (like a fire or a wedding).
-It could also be a result of the user clicking on a minimap og pressing a 'Go to home' button.
+This animation might be triggered by a cutscene, or a special event in your game (like a fire or a wedding).
+It could also be a result of the user clicking on a minimap or pressing a Go to home button.

 In this section I'll give some examples of how to use the public methods.